 The key gimmick of the #mbf program (and I use the word “gimmick” with love) is that it heavily incorporates a cordless jump rope.
 This gives a playful, bouncy feel to the whole shebang.
 Another unique characteristic of #mbf is that it features weightlifting in high-volume reps that alternate between asymmetric and symmetric moves.
 Finally, it features a cast that is all working out at home via Zoom.

 In fact, #mbf is supposed to be followed immediately by #mbfa “Muscle Burns Fat ADVANCED,” which is an additional three weeks of slightly longer (closer to 40 minute) workouts which build on the first three weeks in terms of difficulty.
 After some math, we see that the entire program is therefore actually 6 weeks, when you add #mbf and #mbfa together.

-This review will focus on #mbf only, and I will write up #mbfa separately.
+This review will focus on #mbf only, with a separate review of “Muscle Burns Fat Advanced” #mbfa here (which contains photos of my end results from the two programs together).
 Why?
 This two-section structure is similar to Beachbody’s other two-part program, “21 Day Fix” and “21DF Extreme,” and the two halves are different enough that they also merit separate write-ups.
-Subscribe if you want to make sure to get my next review.
+Subscribe if you want monthly email alerts of my newest reviews as they come.
 Now let’s hop to it!

 Why Should You Trust This Review?

 I am not a Beachbody coach or employee.
 I am merely a muscular middle school English teacher and mother of two who finds that exercise is a mighty good way to manage stress (and, um… there’s been a lot of stress lately).
 I truly did every single minute of every single workout in #mbf, including the bonus workouts.